JJJinx/SSLCSI/README.md

 - [ ] Present the results of the paper.
 - [ ] Experiment on the influence of different preprocessing methods on CSI data.
 - [ ] Conduct a benchmark evaluation of various SSL algorithms using datasets provided by [SDP](http://www.sdp8.org/).
-- [ ] Update the code according to mmengine
+- [ ] Update the code according to mmengine.
+- [ ] Update the data split files.

 ## Datasets and Splits